 Oh!
-The lure of a roof top tent… Evoking road trips, freedom and outbound adventures.
+The lure of the roof top tent… Evoking road trips, freedom and outbound adventures.

 We actually chose an ARB roof-top tent on our Jeep JK for our 10 month North, Central & South American overlanding trip for these exact reasons.
 A trip in which we drove from Montreal, Canada, 38,000 km with an RTT atop our Jeep Wrangler.
 The tent sheltered us all the way to Ushuaia Argentina and back.
 From windy Cape Hatteras to wintery Bolivian weather at 4800 Meters to extreme heat and dampness in the Jungles of Costa Rica, we covered it all, or better said, it covered us!